2 Girls 1 Cup

 2 Girls 1 Cup is the unofficial nickname of the trailer for Hungry Bitches, a 2007 Brazilian scat fetish pornographic film produced by MFX Media.
 The trailer features two women defecating into a cup, taking turns in what appears to be consuming the excrement, and vomiting into each other's mouths.
-"Lovers Theme" by Hervé Roy plays throughout the video.
+"Lover's Theme" by Hervé Roy plays throughout the video.

-The video became one of the best known shock videos in itself and for the reactions its graphic content elicited from viewers who had not seen it before.
+The video became one of the best-known shock videos in itself and for the reactions its graphic content elicited from viewers who had not seen it before.
 Around mid-October 2007, video-sharing sites including YouTube were flooded with videos of the reactions of first-time viewers.

 Production

 Viewers often speculate that the apparent feces are actually food substances such as refried beans, ice cream, or peanut butter.
 Some speculate that the vomit is real, but was regurgitated before reaching the stomach and does not contain any gastric acids.
 In the video, the majority of the vomit does not enter the mouths.
-Pornographer Marco Antônio Fiorito unsuccessfully argued in a criminal court proceeding that the excrement was actually chocolate ice cream.
+The director, Marco Antônio Fiorito, unsuccessfully argued in a criminal court proceeding that the excrement was actually chocolate ice cream.

 Background

-The video originated from a Brazilian distributor and pornographer Marco Antônio Fiorito (born 1 July 1971, in Sao Paulo), who describes himself as a "compulsive fetishist".
+The video originated from a Brazilian distributor and pornographer, Marco Antônio Fiorito (born 1 July 1971, in São Paulo), who describes himself as a "compulsive fetishist".
 Fiorito started having interest producing films in 1994, and in 1996, with his wife, Joelma Brito, using her artistic name Letícia Miller, he began a fetish film business and soon moved on to coprophagia.
 The film was produced by MFX Video, one of several companies owned by Fiorito.

 Authorities in the United States have branded some of Fiorito's films as obscene and filed charges against Danilo Croce, a Brazilian lawyer living in Florida, listed as an officer of a company distributing Fiorito's films in the United States.
 Fiorito explained that had he known that selling his films in the U.S. was illegal, he would have stopped.
 In his declaration he stated "I would have stopped because the money is not the main reason that I make these films."
 He then added, "I have already made fetish movies with scat/feces using chocolate instead of feces.
 Many actors make scat films, but they don't agree to eat feces."

 The first few seconds of the 2 Girls 1 Cup video contain the text "MFX 1209" (the production code for Hungry Bitches) and the URL mfxvideo.com, the website of Fiorito's MFX Video, leading some in the media to incorrectly believe the video is one of the many Croce had to surrender to the Department of Justice but was somehow leaked in the process.